maxmousse/data-structures/README.md

 # Data structures

 This repo contains rust exercises about data structures and algorithms.
+It aims to be used as a small course about data structures and a rust training project.

-Exercices come from the next course: (https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass) but are written in rust.
+Exercises come from the next course: (https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass) but are implemented in rust.

+To have an overview of the repo, run `cargo doc --open`